brianglass/anastasis/files/kontakion_32.md

 The heaven was rent apart like a tunic,
 And the One born from Mary ascended on high,
 As fiery choirs preceded him,
-Crying out, Â‘Come, Master, for your throne is ready;
+Crying out, ‘Come, Master, for your throne is ready;
 Mount, be lifted up on the wings of the winds,
-And come to the FatherÂ’s bosom.
-For he is clearly your throne for ever, Where you dwell and which you do not leave, even as you cry out to those below, Â‘I am not parting from you.
-I am with you and there is no one against you.Â’
+And come to the Father’s bosom.
+For he is clearly your throne for ever, Where you dwell and which you do not leave, even as you cry out to those below, ‘I am not parting from you.
+I am with you and there is no one against you.’

 **